 Monday, November 7.
 Lecture.
 Andrew Pettegree, history, University of St Andrews, Scotland.
 "Martin Luther, the Reformation, and the Making of a Media Phenomenon."
 7:30 pm, 1210 Heller Hall.
 Cosponsored by the Consortium for the Study of the Premodern World, Anselm House, the Center for Early Modern History, the Center for German and European Studies, the Religious Studies Program, and the Germanic-American Institute.

 Thursday, November 14.
 Lecture.
 Johanna Muckenhuber, sociology, University of Graz, and Fulbright Visiting Professor at the University of Minnesota.
 "Working Conditions and Health: An International Comparison Between 34 European Countries."
 12:15 pm, 50 Willey Hall.
 Organized by the Minnesota Population Center.

 Thursday, December 1.
 Film and discussion.
-Minneapolis premiere of Listopad (November): A Memory of the Velvet Revolution (2015), a feature film about 1989 and the fall of communism in Czechoslovakia, followed by a panel discussion with experts.
+Minneapolis premiere of Listopad (November): A Memory of the Velvet Revolution (dir.
+Gary Griffin, Czech Republic/U.S., 2015), a feature film about 1989 and the fall of communism in Czechoslovakia followed by a panel discussion with producer Jeffrey Brown, Professor James Krapfl (McGill University) and Professors Gary Cohen and Alice Lovejoy (University of Minnesota).
 4:00pm, 275 Nicholson Hall.

 Monday, December 5.
 Lecture.
 Jeroen Duindam, history, Leiden University, Netherlands.
 "Writing a Global History of Dynasty: Choices, Challenges, Chances."
 4:30 pm, 710 Social Sciences.
 Cosponsored by the Consortium for the Study of the Premodern World and the Center for Early Modern History.